 Deewana mastana hua dil (Bombai Ka Babu, 1960) SD Burman / Majrooh Sultanpuri / Asha Bhosle and Mohd Rafi

 Talking of emoting, one cannot help but think of how these singers made every embellishment sound so natural in the song.
 Asha’s happy giggle at the end of the deeply introspective song Naina hain pyaase mere adds a dimension to the song, taking it to another level.
-Composed by the under-rated Kanu Roy, this is a gem in the pearl-studded album of Aavishkar.
+Composed by the under rated Kanu Roy, this is a gem in the pearl-studded album of Aavishkar.

 Naina hai pyaase mere (Aavishkar, 1973) Kanu Roy / Kapil Kumar / Asha Bhosle

 Asha Bhosle’s versatility extended across genres, styles and also languages.
 She sang songs in various languages, including English.
 Apart from an enviable body of work in Hindi and her native Marathi, she had a rich repertoire in Bengali too.
-She could speak Bangla with ease, if not with expertise and not surprisingly, music directors from Bengal chose her for their film songs, Rabindra Sangeet and non-film (adhunik) songs.
+She could speak Bangla with ease, if not with expertise; not surprisingly, music directors from Bengal chose her for their film songs, Rabindra Sangeet and non-film (adhunik) songs.
 When singer-composer Shyamal Mitra forayed into Hindi music, he picked Asha to sing the pensive Kal ke apne na jaane kyun, ho gaye aaj paraye in Amanush.

 Asha’s forte of getting into the heart of the character she would sing for is evident in this gem, picturised on Sharmila Tagore and Uttam Kumar.
 The pain bursts forth in every word, with the singer emoting the song as much as the actress on screen.